A referendum is a method of referring a question or set of questions to the entire electorate directly.

-Since 1973 there have been nine referendums held in the UK, the majority of them have been related to the issue of devolution.
+Since 1973 there have been ten referendums held in the UK, the majority of them have been related to the issue of devolution.
 The first UK-wide referendum was held in 1975 on the United Kingdom’s continued membership of the European Community (European Union).

 Previous referendums held in the UK